Narcissistic abuse treatment center

 Narcissistic abuse refers to the psychological and physical violence that people suffering from a narcissistic personality disorder (NPD) inflict on others.

 NPD is a complex personality disorder that results in a distorted relationship with reality and is usually rooted in childhood trauma.
-Symptoms include a sense of superiority over others, a lack of empathy and a need for constant admiration.
-For example, an abused or neglected child will feel terrified and vulnerable and to protect themselves against this vulnerability, the child develops a mask of supremacy to shield them from some of the pain.
-However, when they grow up they may become narcissistic adults terrified of intimacy.
+Symptoms include a sense of superiority over others, a lack of empathy, and a need for constant admiration.
+For example, an abused or neglected child will feel terrified and vulnerable, and to protect themselves against this vulnerability, the child develops a mask of supremacy to shield them from some of the pain.
+However, when they grow up, they may become narcissistic adults terrified of intimacy.

-A narcissist can feel threatened any time they feel vulnerable and therefore treat their loved ones in an abusive, manipulative and aggressive manner.
+A narcissist can feel threatened any time they feel vulnerable and therefore treat their loved ones in an abusive, manipulative, and aggressive manner.

-Symptoms can include panic attacks, insomnia, intrusive thoughts, obsessive thoughts, a ‘loss of self’, self-blame, second-guessing oneself, a loss of interest in loved ones or activities and suicidal ideation amongst many other difficult and challenging experiences.
+Symptoms can include panic attacks, insomnia, intrusive thoughts, obsessive thoughts, a ‘loss of self,’ self-blame, second-guessing oneself, a loss of interest in loved ones or activities, and suicidal ideation amongst many other difficult and challenging experiences.

 Anxiety, depression and substance abuse issues often arise as a result of narcissistic abuse.
-Abuse of any kind puts a person under a profound amount of stress which can trigger feelings of worry, nervousness or fear, especially when you never know how the narcissistic person will behave.
+Abuse of any kind puts a person under a profound amount of stress which can trigger feelings of worry, nervousness, or fear, especially when you never know how the narcissistic person will behave.
 A person’s mental health can then take a toll as a result of these distressing and persistent feelings.

 Psychotherapy, otherwise known as talking therapy, is the best treatment for victims of narcissistic abuse.
 An abusive relationship with a narcissist often leaves people feeling confused about who they are, what the truth is, what they feel and what happened to them.
-A specialised psychotherapist can help individuals rediscover their sense of self and come to terms with the abuse in a safe and contained environment.
+A specialized psychotherapist can help individuals rediscover their sense of self and come to terms with the abuse in a safe and contained environment.

 A trauma bond refers to an intense and unhealthy connection that can arise between an abuser and their victim.
-Childhood trauma is often at the root of why two people end up in a trauma-bond.
+Childhood trauma is often at the root of why two people end up in a trauma bond.
 If a person experienced abuse in their home then abusive forms of intimacy could seem normal later in life.
 Trauma bonds usually begin as very intense and passionate, with the abuse only emerging months or years into the relationship.